-Comment: The appropriation for part-time personnel increases \$334,662.
+Comment: The appropriation for part-time personnel increases \$372,555.
 The increase is largely due to the new CT minimum wage amount on July 1, 2022 and June 1, 2023, contractual wages and step increases to eligible employees.
 Temporary payroll increases are also seen in Registrar of Voters for a primary and an election scheduled in 2022 with a possible State-wide redistricting resulting in two additional polling locations (\$25,312) in addition to State law changes in absentee ballots (\$1,285).
 The Emergency Management division of the Fire Department includes an increase in part-time staff (\$73,034) resulting from demands of COVID-19 and the new Citizen's Emergency Response Team.
-Also affecting temporary payroll is in the Community Development department for an additional part-time Engineering Technician during construction season (\$49,118).
+Also affecting temporary payroll is in the Community Development department for additional staff during construction season along with an additional part-time Engineering Technician and a part-time Engineering Intern (\$77,791).
 Facilities Services has a temporary payroll increase (\$65,889) to recognize the new minimum wage amount, contractual wage and step increases and an additional three part-time positions for the Town Hall security check point.
 Lastly, the Leisure and Social Services department is restoring part-time staff (\$38,203) to the Elmwood Community Center for programs being reinstated where they have been reduced during COVID-19.

-ADOPTED FY 2022 ESTIMATED FY 2022 ADOPTED FY 2023 PERCENT CHANGE
+ADOPTED ESTIMATED PROPOSED PERCENT FY 2022 FY 2023 CHANGE

 WAGES & SALARIES (continued)

-OVERTIME 4,169,576 4,890,452 4,159,592 -0.2%
+OVERTIME 4,169,576 4,890,452 4,154,592 -0.4%

-Comment: The overtime appropriation slight ntly decreases b y \$9,984 keeping overtime at cu rrent level.
+Comment: The overtime appropriation slightly decreases by \$14,984 keeping overtime at current level.

-HOLIDAY 961,038 993,274 1,076,238 12.0%
+HOLIDAY 961,038 993,274 1,034,524 7.6%